Academic Suspension Frequently Asked Questions

 - If you have any type of student aid, you may have to begin making payments on loans after 6 months away from college.

-- If you successfully return in a future semester but fall below the 2.0 semester grade-point average, you will be placed in Academic Suspension again.
+- If you do return in a future semester, but once again fall below the 2.0 semester grade-point average while still in warning, you will be placed in Academic Dismissal.